Evercade

-The Evercade is a handheld game console developed and manufactured by UK company Blaze Entertainment.
+The Evercade is a handheld game console developed and manufactured by British company Blaze Entertainment.
 It focuses on retrogaming with ROM cartridges that each contain a number of emulated games.
-Development began in 2018, and the console was released in May 2020, after a few delays.
-Upon its launch, the console offered 10 game cartridges with a combined total of 122 games.
+The Evercade was released on 22 May 2020, and upon its launch, it offered 10 game cartridges with a combined total of 122 games.

-Arc System Works, Atari, G-Mode, Interplay Entertainment, Bandai Namco Entertainment and Piko Interactive have released emulated versions of their games for the Evercade.
-Pre-existing homebrew games have also been re-released for the console by Mega Cat Studios.
-The Evercade is capable of playing games originally released for the Atari 2600, the Atari 7800, the Atari Lynx, the Intellivision, the NES, the SNES, the Sega Genesis/Mega Drive and the Sony PlayStation as well as arcade games.
+Arc System Works, Atari, Bandai Namco Entertainment, G-Mode, Interplay Entertainment and Piko Interactive have released emulated versions of their games for the Evercade.
+Pre-existing homebrew games have also been re-released on the system by Mega Cat Studios.
+The Evercade is capable of playing games originally released for the Atari 2600, Atari 7800, Atari Lynx, Intellivision, NES, SNES, Sega Genesis and PlayStation as well as arcade games, and home computer games for the Commodore 64, Amiga and ZX Spectrum.

-On 31 May 2022, Blaze Entertainment announced that the console would be discontinued, with the improved Evercade EXP set to release during winter 2022-23.
+A home console version, the Evercade VS, was released in December 2021.
+The original handheld console was discontinued and replaced with the improved Evercade EXP, released at the end of 2022.